Macular Degeneration in St. George, UT

 Dry Macular Degeneration

 — By far the most common, the “dry” form of macular degeneration is characterized by the presence of yellow deposits in the macula.
 These are called drusen.
-In early stages, a few small drusen don’t cause vision deterioration.
+In the early stages, a few small drusen don’t cause vision deterioration.
 But as they grow in numbers and size, these lead to dimming or distortion of vision that is most noticeable when reading.
 In the severe stage, patients can develop blind spots in the center of their vision, which can advance to loss of all central vision.

 Wet Macular Degeneration